MysteryPancake/Houdini-Fun/README.md

 ### Volume noise along curves

-The same approach works for volumes, we just use the coordinate as the position to sample noise.
+The same approach works for volumes, just use the coordinate as the sample position for noise.

 <img src="./images/noise_along_curve_volume.webp" width="500">